By: Andrea Dillon

 Hanukkah is an eight-day celebration each November or December for Jewish people.
-Each day, Jewish families light a candle holder called a menorah.
+Each day, Jewish families light a candleholder called a menorah.
 Also known as The Festival of Lights, the Hanukkah story is a remembrance of an ancient miracle when one day’s worth of oil burned for eight days in the temple.
-To celebrate, Jewish families will eat potato pancakes called latkes, sing songs together, and spin a top called a dreidel.
+Learn more about Hanukkah with our unit study below.

 St. Lucia Day